 In certain specified circumstances a person may deal with a copyright work without permission from the copyright owner.
 These are called permitted acts under the Copyright Act and include:

-Copyright Law Made Easy gives you straightforward and practical guidance on issues relating to copyright.
+Our copyright law guide gives you straightforward and practical guidance on issues relating to copyright.
 It covers copyright ownership and duration, permitted acts, dealing with rights in copyright works, and copyright infringement and remedies.
-Copyright licensing agreements are covered, as well as common licences, and the protection approaches technological protection measure (TPM) and copyright management information (CMI).
+Copyright licensing agreements are covered and copyright protection approaches.

 Available on subscription, the guide provides: